pyxem/kikuchipy/CONTRIBUTING.rst

 ---------------------

 Inherited attributes and methods are not listed in the API reference unless they are explicitly coded in the inheriting class.
-To see an example of this behaviour, see the source code of :class:`~kikuchipy.signals.EBSDMasterPattern`, which inherits attributes and methods from a private class ``KikuchiMasterPattern``.
+To see an example of this behavior, see the source code of :class:`~kikuchipy.signals.EBSDMasterPattern`, which inherits attributes and methods from a private class ``KikuchiMasterPattern``.